 Should You Use TurboTenant?

-TurboTenant allows landlords to easily order screening reports, and the process couldn’t be simpler for the applicant as well.
+TurboTenant screening allows landlords to easily order screening reports, and the process couldn’t be simpler for the applicant as well.
 The price is higher than most other services, meaning that many of your applicants will likely choose to apply elsewhere.
 Reports include the basics, but nothing more.

 Overall, while they have a good service, landlords can find more complete options at a better price in the marketplace.